How Amapiano took over the world: “You have to get up and move – it’s contagious!"

 First cutting their teeth in the UK Funky and house scenes, London’s Fiyahdred was initially drawn to the sound of Amapiano after hearing it online during the first lockdown.
 “It made me feel like the first time I heard UK Funky about 10 or 11 years ago, and I just couldn’t get enough of it,” they beam.
 “I just loved the energy”

-At the producer’s recent Boiler Room show, in which they played alongside the likes of South African Amapiano giant Felo Le Tee and UK stalwarts Ikonika, Mixolis, OK Williams, and DJ Neptizzle, these sounds coming together were a sign of what’s to come: it was the formula for a new strain of pop music here, in the UK.
+At the producer’s sold-out Boiler Room show at London’s KOKO, in which they played alongside the likes of South African Amapiano giant Felo Le Tee and UK stalwarts Ikonika, Mixolis, OK Williams, and DJ Neptizzle, these sounds coming together were a sign of what’s to come: it was the formula for a new strain of pop music here, in the UK.

 “There was such a diverse crowd, and the energy was electric,” recalls Bulawayo-born, London-based DJ Mixolis on his Boiler Room showcase.
 “From start to finish, it was just incredible.
 The crowd were responding really well to Amapiano – it’s a very positive genre that forces you to move.
 He echoes the words of vocalist Sha Sha, lovingly named ‘queen of Amapiano’ by fans, who recently told NME that it’s “impossible to just sit still and look pretty,” in an interview.
 “No, you have to get up and move.
 It is so contagious!”